-A. Area, Timing and Power Analysis
+5.1.
+Area, Timing and Power Analysis

 The two versions (classical and weak uniformly-switching) of typical combinational logic blocks have been designed and coded in VHDL.
 The test circuits were divided into two groups: (1) AND/OR functions and basic arithmetic circuits, and (2) AND-XOR intensive, such as Galois multiplier circuits.
 This was done to validate our basic constructs and demonstrate that our technique extends to larger circuits.
-For comparison, the doubling contruction version of the Galois multiplier circuits were also designed.
+For comparison, the doubling construction version of the Galois multiplier circuits were also designed.
 The arithmetic circuits designed over the Galois fields are crucial to the implementation of certain cryptographic algorithms, such as the elliptic curve cryptography.
-The designs were simulated using ModelSimTM and were tested for functionality by giving various inputs.
-The designs were synthesized using the Synopsys tools in the UMC technology library, using the 0.18 micron CMOS technology.
+The designs were simulated using ModelSim TM and were tested for functionality by giving various inputs.
+The designs were synthesized using the Synopsys tools in the UMC technology library, using the 0.18μ m CMOS technology.
 The Synopsys Power CompilerTM was used to estimate the power consumptions.
-The area, delay, and power estimates for the basic circuits are shown in Table II.
-As expected, the overhead varies depending on the type of circuit and logic elements used.
+The area, delay, and power estimates for the basic circuits are shown in Table 2.
+The overhead varies depending on the type of circuit and logic elements used.
 For instance, AND/OR dominated circuits are expensive, requiring up to 144% extra area to make them weak uniformly-switching.
 As mentioned earlier, since the proposed design is for cryptographic applications, we have also analysed various Galois field circuits.
 For Galois multipliers, which are widely used in cryptographic processor designs, there is approximately 90% area and power overhead to make them weak uniformly-switching.
-The area, delay, and power analysis for the various Galois field multiplier designed with the various approaches (original, weak uniformly switching, and using the doubling construction) are shown in Figs. 6, 7, and 8 respectively.
-As explained in the design flow section, first the designs were made weak uniformly switching and then the doubling construction was applied.
+The area, delay, and power analysis for the various Galois field multiplier designed with the various approaches (original, weak uniformly switching, and using the doubling construction) are shown in Figs. 7, 8, and 9 respectively.
+First the designs were made weak uniformly switching and then the doubling construction was applied.
 The actual values are normalised with respect to the original design.
-The overhead is on an average about 300% after doubling construction.
+The overhead is on an average about

+300% after doubling construction.
 There is a slight delay overhead in transition from the original design to the doubled variant due to the extra XOR gates used in the doubling construction, whereas there is no delay difference between the original and weak uniformly switching versions.
-Since the analysis presented here is based on standard-cell CMOS layouts, we have focused mostly on validating the key concepts proposed and estimating the power, area, and delay overhead.
-However, further optimisations are possible at transistor level.
+Since the analysis presented here is based on standardcell CMOS layouts, we have focused mostly on validating the key concepts proposed and estimating the power, area, and delay overhead.
+However, further optimizations are possible at the transistor and silicon level.

-TABLE I Synthesis results of various designs
+Table 1: Synthesis results of various designs

-Prim ASIC (are ea in um 2) FPGA (LUTs)
+Prim ASIC (are $a in um^2$) FPGA (LUTs)

 Design Original with EC Original with EC

 A5/1 33420.3 46558.2 365 445

 E0 70315.0 111354.3 607 936

 RC4 244687.1 401162.1 3627 5803

 W7 36924.5 59505.5 373 622